helloabunai/ScaleHD/src/docs/RequiredPackages.rst

 .. _install-fastqc:

     FastQC is a bioinformatic tool which generates visual reports on the quality of a particular input sequence data from NGS platforms.
-It is available as a GUI (graphical user interface) based program, but we need to acquire a version which runs as a command line tool, so that ScaleHD can run it in a pipeline.
+It is available as a GUI (graphical user interface) based program, but we need to acquire a version which runs as a command line tool so that ScaleHD can run it in a pipeline.
 To do this, please download FastQC from https://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc.
 Regardless if you are using OS X or Ubuntu, please download the Win/Linux zip file.
 Extract this zip, then locate the binary titled "fastqc".
 Copy this binary file to your Builds folder, then open a terminal.

 .. note::
     We will now add FastQC to our $PATH.
 By default, OS X and Ubuntu will be using the BASH environment, so these instructions are for BASH.
 If you are using an alternative shell, you are advanced enough to know how to add things to your $PATH already and shouldn't really be reading this.